john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

 <br>

 # How do you create an object from other existing objects?
-To create an object from other existing objects, you can use the Object.assign method.
+**To create an object from other existing objects, you can use the Object.assign method.** With Object.assign, you are essentially copying properties and methods from one object to another.
+In the call signature, you first pass in an empty object as the target and then as many source objects to copy.

 ```JavaScript
   const isWorking = {
     engineRuns: function() {